-If you or somebody you know was injured by Pyrex products exploding, breaking, or shattering while baking, we would like to speak with you.
-You may be entitled to compensation by filing a lawsuit.
-Our lawyers respond promptly to all inquiries and would be honored to speak with you.
+If you or somebody you know was injured by Pyrex products exploding, breaking, or shattering while baking, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new Pyrex lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.